Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

 As a general rule, a high iodine number indicates good-quality activated charcoal that will be better at adsorbing small particles.
 However, remember that activated charcoal can only adsorb materials slightly smaller than its own pore size.
 Just because the AC adsorbs lots of iodine, it doesn’t mean it will adsorb the impurity you want to remove.
 (8, 9, 10, 11)

 Powdered activated charcoal is generally cheaper per gram of product.
 It is also more versatile as you can use it externally, internally, or for things like DIY water filters.
 However, if you primarily want to use activated charcoal for stomach bugs, gas, or other internal uses, capsules are much more convenient to use.

-Personally, I keep some bulk activated charcoal at home to use for things like poultices and also have some capsules of activated charcoal in my first aid kit.
+I keep some bulk activated charcoal at home to use for poultices and have some activated charcoal capsules in my first aid kit.

 Wood vs. Coconut Activated Charcoal

 Activated carbon is usually made from coal, wood, or coconut shells.
 Coal-derived activated carbon tends to be very ashy and doesn’t adsorb as well.
 Thus, the best materials for activated charcoal are hardwood and coconut.
 Of the two, coconut is usually better because it has more micropores and less ash.

 Hardwood Activated Charcoal

 To make hardwood activated charcoal, hardwood trees are cut down, pulverized, and turned into activated charcoal with chemicals (usually phosphoric acid or zinc chloride are used).